Nugan Estate Drover's Hut Chardonnay 75cl

 Pale straw with youthful greenish hues.
 Lifted aromas of nectarine and peach with mixed spice and toasty notes.
 On the palate a rich full flavoured style of stone fruits and toast complimented by a cleansing crisp acid finish.

-FOOD MATCH: Marinated baby octopus or pan-fried scallops with artichoke hearts tossed with wild rocket.
+WINE & FOOD PAIRING: Marinated baby octopus or pan-fried scallops with artichoke hearts tossed with wild rocket.

 Watch our Nugan Estate Facebook Live tasting event and cook-along featuring - amongst others - the Drover's Hut Chardonnay